0xalexbel/fhe-single-price-auction/README.md

 - ProRata tie-breaking mode is not yet implemeneted.
 - Better incorporate the uniform price decryption pass into the computation flow.
-- Add direct claim command (as opposed to blind claim)

 # Tutorial